 Employee Retention

-To overcome these obstacles, maritime companies are employing strategies to promote career progression.
+To overcome these obstacles, Our agencies are employing strategies to promote career progression.
 They focus on improving working conditions by providing better accommodations and communication channels, offering competitive compensation packages, and investing in training programs.

 Hence, employees have all the skills necessary to thrive in their roles.